Which chart or graph is right for you?

 - Use custom mark types.
 Custom marks add a quick visual cue to your chart, clearly distinguishing different groups of points.

-- Add color.
-Changing the color of the bars within the Gantt chart quickly informs viewers about key aspects of the variable.
+- Add colour.
+Changing the colour of the bars within the Gantt chart quickly informs viewers about key aspects of the variable.

 - Combine maps and other chart types with Gantt charts.
 Including Gantt charts in a dashboard with other chart types can help correlate otherwise disconnected data.